Jars1987/Solana-Program-Listener/readme.md

 You can extend the logic for Candidates or Votes

-🚧 Optional Extensions Add filters to CLI (e.g. --owner, --active)
+## 🚧 Optional Extensions

+Add filters to CLI (e.g. --owner, --active)

 Add REST API layer over the SQL database

 Index additional account types (candidates, votes)

-Export CSVs or generate charts from the DB

 ## 📜 License